oresmus/oresmus.github.io/_posts/2015-10-26-my-tiling-agents-solution.md

 I hope to write more about those things in a future post.)

+[updates 3 & 4, 10/28:

-[update 3, 10/28: It's worth pointing out that although my formalization separates "safety" and "efficacy" in a way that seems different from [YH2013], the difference is mainly terminology.
+It's worth pointing out that
+although my formalization separates "safety" and "efficacy" in a way that seems different from [YH2013], the difference is mainly terminology.